knucs/FightCore/README.md

 # FightCore
-FightCore is simple fight engine.
+FightCore is a simple fight engine.
 <br><br>
 This application allows the creation of fighters, with random attributes.<br>
 It also allows these fighters to attack each other.<br>